adampointer/go-deribit/README.md

 Go library for using the [Deribit's](https://www.deribit.com/reg-3027.8327) Websocket API.

 Deribit is a modern, fast BitCoin derivatives exchange.
 If you are using BitMex then you are doing it wrong!
-Deribit does not freeze up during higher than average load and is peer-to-peer, not run by market makers on lucrative contracts.
+Deribit does not freeze up during higher than average load.
+Also, it is peer-to-peer, not run by market makers on lucrative contracts who want to liquidate you.

 This library is a limited port of the [official wrapper libraries](https://github.com/deribit) to Go.